-The Board of Directors held four meetings in 2018, all of which occurred in Cyprus.
+The Board of Directors held four meetings in 2019, all of which occurred in Cyprus.
 During the course of the year, the Board of Directors continued working on the development of the Company’s mid-term and long-term financial and business strategy, including investment plans, M&A activities, budgeting, long-term incentive program for the management of the Company and general corporate development.
-In December 2018, the Board of Directors approved the payment of an interim dividend to the shareholders of the Company.

 At its meetings, the Board of Directors also reviewed other issues connected with the activities of the Company that are within its remit, including the approval of corporate reports.

 The Board of Directors Committees

 In order to exercise proper oversight of risk and control and pursuant to authority granted under the Articles of Association, the Board has delegated certain responsibilities to committees of the Board.
 The principal committees are the Audit Committee, the Remuneration Committee, and the Strategy and Investments Committee.
 Each Committee has its own internal terms of reference which set forth its duties and responsibilities, as well as qualifications for Committee membership, procedures for Committee member appointment and removal, Committee structure and operations and reporting lines to the Board of Directors.
 A brief description of the main activities of these Committees in 2019 is set out below.